Monero public address is what you publish to get paid.

 There are a few types of public addresses in Monero:

-- Main address - basic type of an address, also refered to as raw address
+- Standard address - basic type of an address, also referred to as raw address

 - Subaddress - what you should be using by default